Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Introduction

 \subsection{Motivation}

 According to \cite{cox1958planning}, there is \textit{interference} between different units if the outcome of one unit is affected by the treatment assignment of other units.
-In the case of policy interventions or socio-economic programs, interference may arise due to social, physical or virtual interactions.
-For instance, in the case of infectious diseases, unprotected individuals can still benefit from public health measures undertaken in the rest of the population, such as vaccinations or preventive behaviors, because these interventions reduce the reservoir of infection \citep{nichol1995effectiveness, bridges2000effectiveness}, the vector of transmission \citep{binka1998impact, howard2000evidence} and the number of susceptible individuals \citep{broderick2008exploration, kelso2009simulation, kissler2020projecting}.
-In labor market, job placement assistance can affect job seekers using this service, but it can also have an effect on other job seekers who are competing on the same labor market \citep{mckenzie2015direct}.
-In education, learning programs may spill over to untreated peers through knowledge transmission paths \citep{forastiere2019museums, schiltz2019does}.
-In marketing, the exposure to an advertisement might directly affect the consuming behavior of the exposed individuals, and indirectly affect other individuals that are influenced by the consuming choices of people in their social network \citep{parshakov2020spillover}.
+In the case of policy interventions or socio-economic programs, interference may arise due to social, physical, or virtual interactions.
+For instance, in the case of infectious diseases, unprotected individuals can still benefit from public health measures undertaken by the rest of the population, such as vaccinations or preventive behaviors, because these interventions reduce the reservoir of infection \citep{bridges2000effectiveness}, the vector of transmission \citep{howard2000evidence} and the number of susceptible individuals \citep{kissler2020projecting}.
+In the labor market, job placement assistance can affect job seekers using this service, but it can also have an effect on other job seekers who are competing in the same labor market \citep{mckenzie2015direct}.
+In education, learning programs may spill over to untreated peers through knowledge transmission paths \citep{forastiere2019museums}.
+In marketing, the exposure to an advertisement might directly affect the consuming behavior of the exposed individuals and indirectly affect other individuals that are influenced by the consumer choices of people in their social network \citep{parshakov2020spillover}.
 If the exposure to the advertisement takes place in social media, the spillover effect might be also explained by the propagation of the advertisement to non-exposed users that are virtually connected to the targeted ones \citep{chae2017spillover}.
 In the presence of interference, the effect of the treatment status of other units on one's outcome is usually referred to as \textit{spillover effect}.
-In economics and social sciences there has been increasing interest in estimating spillover effects on networks in many different contexts: \cite{duflo2003role} study the role of information and social interactions in retirement plan decisions in the academic community; \cite{cai2015social} assess the spillover effect of training sessions on uptake of weather insurance in rural areas of China; \cite{muralidharan2015aggregate} study the aggregate effects of school choices while \cite{imai2020causal} evaluate the effects of the Indian National health insurance.